Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 - a radius
 - a color

-Given a certain solution exprimed with this data structure, we can draw the image solution.
+Given a certain solution expressed with this data structure, we can draw the image solution.

 And from there, we can compute the "fitness" which describe how good the solution is.

-In our case, the fitness will be derivated from the difference between the target image and the image solution.
+In our case, the fitness will be derived from the difference between the target image and the image solution.

 # Implementation